 #3 Write Off Mortgage Interest

 With few exceptions, you cannot write off credit card interest on your taxes.
 A massive advantage of mortgage interest is that you can deduct your interest payments each year from your income on your tax return.
 The tax laws changed a few years ago and in 2024 you will not be able to write off the interest for debt consolidation loans, even if it’s a secured mortgage.
 This tax law may change so stay tuned for more updates in the near future.

 For many Americans, the mortgage interest deduction saves them several thousands of dollars on their annual tax bill.

 If you refinance your home and pay off your debts with your home equity, you will be able to write off most of that interest.
-In most cases, Americans are unable to deduct the interest on unsecured credit cards, but that often changes when consumers refinance credit card debt into a home loan.
+In most cases, Americans are unable to deduct the interest on unsecured credit cards, but that often changes when consumers refinance credit card debt into a home equity loan.

-#5 Save on College Loan Debt
+#5 Consolidate College Loan Debt

 Credit card debt is not the only debt that many Americans have: Many also have thousands in college loans that they are paying on every year.

-With today’s interest rates for mortgages hovering in the 4% range, you should be able to save several percentage points in many cases on college loan debt as well.
+With today’s interest rates for mortgages hovering in the 6% range, you should be able to save several percentage points in many cases on college loan debt as well.
 Refinancing student loans into a mortgage has become one of the most popular choices for millennials drowning in debt.

 Some people decide to shorten their mortgage loan term when they refinance.
 Some people may decide to go from a 30 year loan to a 20 year or 15 year loan.
 A few people may see little increase in their payment, if they are refinancing a much higher rate mortgage.

 Others will see higher payments each month, but you will be paying much less interest over time if you shorten your mortgage by 10 or 15 years.
 With debt consolidation loans you will be paying less in interest over the years leads to better financial security as you approach retirement.

-#7 Pay Set Payments Over Time
+#7 Enjoy Fixed Payments Over Time with Debt Consolidation

 Should you do a cash back refinance on your mortgage to consolidate your debts?
 For many Americans, it makes sense; you can greatly decrease the interest you are paying, compared to a credit card.
 Many people will save at least 10% in interest each year with a refinance mortgage loan.